rolling-scopes/site/readme/git-pullrequest-workflow.md

 Example: `doc: 159 - add login button functionality`

+Please note that at RS School, we strive to follow the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
+In case of uncertainty, feel free to refer to this source that inspired us in writing these guidelines.

 ## Pull Requests

 When you finish your work in a branch, make a pull request against the main branch.
 Use the same format as commit messages for your pull request title.

 Example: `123-feat: Complete addition of login button functionality`.

-Follow your usual template for the rest of the pull request.
+For the project, we use a template for pull requests that assists in correctly filling out the details of the pull request.

 ## Comment Resolution